 What is Considered Tall In the Philippines?

-What a particular nation deems tall is a little bit tricky to answer.
-This is because – in addition to the subjective response the question requires- the country of origins plays a considerable role in what is considered tall.
+This is because – in addition to the subjective response the question requires- the country of origin plays a considerable role in what is considered tall.
 (Visit also our article about height in Japan.)

 For instance, every country has its own average height.
 As a result, some nations have a greater average height than others; some reside more or less between the average global height, and others fall on the shorter side of the scale.

 When it comes to the average height in the Philippines, they certainly fall on the shorter end of the scale.
 In fact, according to some sources, Filipinos are among the world’s top five shortest people.
-To narrow in on Southeast Asia, the Philippines has the second shortest height in that region, only after the Indonesians.

 The average height in the Philippines is 156.41 (5 feet 1.57 inches) or (5 feet 1.5 inches) for both men and women, depending on the source referred.
-The average Filipino man has a height of 163.22cm (5 feet 4.25 inches); whereas, Filipino women have an average height of 149.60cm (4 feet 10.89 inches).

 In addition, because what is deemed tall is subjective, it is often hard to define an exact figure.
-However, there seems to be a general consensus of what height range is considered tall.
-For example, women who are 5’5 to 5’7 feet tall and above, and men above 6 feet tall are generally viewed as tall in the Philippines.
+However, there seems to be a general consensus on what height range is considered tall.

 Tallest Filipino Basketball Players

 Considering the Filipino’s love for basketball – and I do mean they love their basketball – it is only reasonable to look at some of the tallest Filipino basketball players out there.
 Right?
-The first on the list is Edward Joseph “E. J.” Feighl, born March 27, 1970.

-Although he is retired, he ranks as one of the tallest Filipino professional basketball players in the PBA.
 He is of German Filipino descent, stands at 7’1″ tall, and has competed in many international competitions.
-So, he has certainly reached some impressive feats (excuse the pun).
+So, he has reached some impressive feats (excuse the pun).

-Next on our list is Kai Zachary Perlado, who was born May 11, 2002.
+Next on our list is Kai Zachary Perlado, who was born on May 11, 2002.
 He is a professional basketball player and stands at a whopping 7 feet 2 inches.
 This Filipino native has a heavy burden since he is hoped to be the next great Filipino basketball player.

 Kai Sotto moved to the United States from the Philippines to pursue his dream of becoming the first homegrown Filipino to play in the NBA.
 Another name on our list is Greg William Slaughter, born May 19, 1988.